poipoiyo/Windows-System-Programming/README.md

 2. For `--start`, program will act as server named pipe to receive other commands.

 3. For `--player`, `--monster`, programs will act as client named pipe to send characters information.
+- Example: `$demo.exe --player 100 20`, the player will have 100 points of Hp, and 20 points of Atk.

-4. Ather `--fight`, threads will be started, and player will battle with monster.
+4. Aher `--fight`, threads will be started, and player will battle with monster.

 5. During fighting, there will be some lock to prevent player from attacking or getting hurt all the time.